MordantWastrel/cf_swarm/part3-dockerindevelopment/part3-docker-compose.md

 {% hint style='tip' %}
 ### Why not 'mysql' instead of 'cfswarm-mysql?'

-You could name your service **MySQL**.
+You could name your service **mysql**.
 You can name a service whatever you want, so long as it's unique on your Docker host.
 That's why we gave ours a more specific name -- so it wouldn't interfere with any services you might already have!

 {% endhint %}